 Synonyms: Zannichelliaceae APNI*

-Description: Aquatic perennials or annuals, often rhizomatous; stems erect, floating or creeping, often producing buds specialized for vegetative reproduction (turions).
+Description: Aquatic annuals or perennials, bisexual, dioecious or monoecious, often rhizomatous, sometimes salt-tolerant.
+Stems erect, floating or creeping, or plant submerged with slender capillary stems; stems often producing buds specialized for vegetative reproduction (turions).

 Distribution and occurrence: World: 3 genera, 100 species, cosmopolitan.
 Australia: 2 genera, c.
 12 species, all States.

 Ruppia is often placed in a monotypic family, Ruppiaceae.
 It is here not included in the Potamogetonaceae family description, pending curatorial review by herbarium staff.
 K.L.
 Gibbons, 6 Jun.
 2023.

 Text by S. W. L. Jacobs & S. Papassotiriou (1993); edited KL Wilson (June 2010); updated by K.L.
 Gibbons 6 Jun.
 2023.